EverymanBio/pestalotiopsis/phylogeny/readme.md

 mafft --auto files/tef_combined.fasta > tef_aligned.fasta
 ```

-The alignments were trimmed and concatenated using [Mega 11](https://www.megasoftware.net/dload_mac_beta).
+The alignments were then trimmed and concatenated using [Mega 11](https://www.megasoftware.net/dload_mac_beta).

 ### Tree Building
-A Maximum Likelihood tree was constructed in [Mega 11](https://www.megasoftware.net/) using the combined ITS+TUB+TEF alignment with default settings and 100 bootstrap replications.
+A Maximum Likelihood (ML) tree was constructed in [Mega 11](https://www.megasoftware.net/) using the combined ITS+TUB+TEF alignment with default settings and 100 bootstrap replications.

 The final tree was saved in Newick format: [final_tree.nwk](final_tree.nwk)